argoproj/argo-workflows/docs/quick-start.md

 An alternative to quick test Argo locally is to use project [K3ai](https://docs.k3ai.in/).
 The automated installation provide you with a lightweight environment based on the popular Rancher K3s project.

-To use Argo with CPU only run:
+To use Argo with CPU only use:

 ```sh
 curl -sfL https://get.k3ai.in | bash -s -- --cpu --plugin_argo_workflow
 ```

-To use Argo with GPU support run:
+To use Argo with GPU support use:

 ```sh
 curl -sfL https://get.k3ai.in | bash -s -- --gpu --plugin_argo_workflow